tournepivoine/shinpokered-fr/README.md

 * Ema Skye - Developer, Maps (Silph Co. and Pokemon Tower shortening), Mt.
 Moon Crater Guard, Showdown Mod assistance.
 * BlueZangoose / Vimescarrot - Pokemon box expansion, Instatext option, general assistance.
 * Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
-* LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music
+* LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music; Area Zero map theme for Mt.
+Moon Crater.
+* jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
+Tweaks were made to make it compatible with the pokered version we worked off of.
+Thanks specifically to Mateo's Red++ for the ferry system!
+Jojobear also provided bug fixes!
 * thornAvery - Various bug fixes, notably to text speed errors.
 * pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * ausma - Showdown Mod assistance